KillyMXI/SoundOnly-Discord-Bot/README.md

 This is a proof-of-concept.
 And so far it's not even a great proof.

-The goal is to stream the sound from a local PC in a simple and straightforward manner.
+The goal is to stream the sound from local PC sound devices in a simple and straightforward manner.
 Not intended to scale - one owner, one stream at a time is good enough.

 ## Dependencies